qinjinjia/ec500c1spring18/HW2 Code Review/Readme.md

 |Environment Description|Macbook(macOS V10.13.1)|
 |SW Version|HW1_API.py|

-## Error Handling :satisfied:
+#### Error Handling in the code:satisfied:
-Also, I consider the error handlers in the code:
+This error handlings are found in the code.
+It is considered 'Pass' if the code raise the corresponding error described below.

 #### Error: The account doesn't exist or Has no tweets.